Hull4Progress/Computing-for-Food-Security/Detailed-Course-Overview.md

 ## 5. Forecasting agricultural productivity: Macro

-#### Intro to applied machine learning (this material will be interleaved with material from the next subsection)
+#### Intro to applied machine learning (this material will be interleaved with material from the next subsection).

 - Cross Industry Standard Process for Data Mining (CRISP-DM), e.g., [from healthcare](https://www.researchgate.net/publication/228651042_Specialised_Tools_for_Automating_Data_Mining_for_Hospital_Management)